 2. On the Login screen, provide the parameters listed above, then click Login to connect to the AVG FTP server

-1. On the left side of the screen, locate your zipped folder and right-click it, then select Upload
+1. On the left side of the screen, locate your zipped folder, then drag and drop it to the public folder

 1. Click OK to upload the files to the server